Metering and Standby WAN Links

 Days Elapsed: The time elapsed (in days, hours, minutes, and seconds)

-When path statistics (Monitoring > Statistics > Paths) are displayed, metered links and standby links are marked as shown below.
+When path statistics (Monitoring > Statistics > Paths) are displayed, metered links and standby links are marked as shown in the screenshot.

 If the appliance has a Virtual Path that has a local or remote on-demand standby link, when WAN link usage statistics are viewed, an extra table showing on-demand bandwidth is displayed at the bottom of the page (Monitoring > Statistics > WAN Link Usage).